Ganesh-Patel/Rental-Plateform/README.md

 2. **AuthContext:** Manages user authentication state and actions using Firebase.
 3. **CartContext:** Manages the cart state, including adding and removing properties.

 ## Deployment

-The application is deployed on [Vercel] (Replace with the appropriate hosting link).
+The application is deployed on [Vercel](https://vercel.com/).
+Replace with your hosting link.

 ## Extra Features Implemented

-- **Search Functionality**: Enhanced search functionality to find products based on keywords.
+- **Search Functionality:** Enhanced search functionality to find products based on keywords.
-- **Advanced Filters**: Users can filter products not only by price and rating but also by categories and brands.
+- **Advanced Filters:** Users can filter products not only by price and rating but also by categories and brands.
-- **Responsive Design**: Ensured the platform is fully responsive and mobile-friendly.
+- **Responsive Design:** Ensured the platform is fully responsive and mobile-friendly.
-- **Toast Notifications**: Added real-time notifications for user interactions, like adding items to the cart or completing payments.
+- **Toast Notifications:** Added real-time notifications for user interactions, like adding items to the cart or completing payments.

 ## Contribution